owlbarn/tutorial/book/nlp/README.md

 "eichorst, gcs, freeross, depoliticisation, humping, shopable, appurify, intersperse, vyaecheslav, raphaelle"
 ```

+However, in a topic modelling task, we don't want these too frequent but meaningless words and perhaps also the least frequent words that are not about the topic of this document.
 Now let's trim off some most and least frequency words.
 You can trim either by absolute number or by percent.
 We use percent here, namely trimming off top and bottom 1% of the words.

 ```ocaml
 let trim_vocabulary vocab =
   Nlp.Vocabulary.trim_percent ~lo:0.01 ~hi:0.01 vocab
 ```

-With a vocabulary at hands, now we are ready to tokenise a piece of text.
+With a proper vocabulary at hands, now we are ready to tokenise a piece of text.

 ```ocaml
 let tokenise vocab text =